Full service and Bartending Services FAQ

 Does Wild Bunch Catering own a Liquor License?

-How can I buy Beer & Wine from TWB?
+How can I order Beer, Wine and Alcohol from TWB?

 How much Beer, Wine, Sodas and Spirits do I need?

 Tricky question as there are some variables involved.
 Based on industry leading providers here are some general rules used across the Country.

 4-5 ounce wine & 12 ounce beer / A bottle of wine will provide 5 servings each.
 Figure your guests drinking two (2) drinks the First hour.
 One (1) additional drink for each hour after the first.

 1 Hour = 2 drinks

 2 Hours = 3 drinks

 3 Hours =4 drinks